terrapower/armi/doc/requirements/srsd.rst

    thermo-mechanical properties), isotopic composition, and temperatures of the reactor.

-   .. req:: ARMI shall represent the reactor heirarchically.
+   .. req:: ARMI shall represent the reactor hierarchically.
-      :id: REQ_0_0
+      :id: REQ_REACTOR_HIERARCHY
       :status: completed

-      To maintain consistency with the physical reactor being modeled, ARMI shall maintain a heirarchical definition of its components.
+      To maintain consistency with the physical reactor being modeled, ARMI shall maintain a hierarchical definition of its components.
 For example, all the fuel pins in a single fuel assembly in a solid-fuel reactor shall be collected such that they can be queried or modified as a unit as well as individuals.

    .. req:: ARMI shall automatically handle thermal expansion.
-      :id: REQ_0_1
+      :id: REQ_REACTOR_THERMAL_EXPANSION
       :status: completed

       ARMI shall automatically compute and applied thermal expansion and contraction of materials.

    .. req:: ARMI shall support a reasonable set of basic shapes.
-      :id: REQ_0_2
+      :id: REQ_REACTOR_SHAPES
       :status: implemented, needs more tests

       ARMI shall support the following basic shapes: Hexagonal prism (ducts in fast